Cube structures of the universal minimal system, nilsystems and applications: Introduction

 \subsubsection{Characteristic factors along cubes}

-In the study of multiple ergodic averages, the concept of characteristic factors plays a crucial role.
+In the study of multiple ergodic averages, characteristic factors play a crucial role.
 The notion of the characteristic factor was first introduced in a paper by Furstenberg and Weiss \cite{Furstenberg_Weiss_ergodic_thm_double:1996}, and its relevance was solidified in the groundbreaking work of Host and Kra \cite{Host_Kra_nonconventional_averages_nilmanifolds:2005}.
 A counterpart of the notion of characteristic factors in a topological dynamical system was first studied by Glasner \cite{Glasner_top_erg_decomposition:1994}.
 Later, Cai and Shao defined the notion of characteristic factors along cubes \cite{Cai_Shao_Topological_characteristic_cubes:2019}.

-In \cref{sec:applications_charfac_cube}, we extend the theorem of Cai and Shao using our machinery.
+In \cref{sec:applications_charfac_cube}, we extend \cite[Theorem 1.7]{Cai_Shao_Topological_characteristic_cubes:2019} using our machinery.
 In particular, we prove that, modulo almost one-to-one extensions, the maximal factor of order $d$ is a characteristic topological factor along cubes of order $d-1$.
 Furthermore, we extend these results for the maximal factor of order $\infty$.
 Using this saturation theorem, we prove that the maximal distal factor of a dynamical cube of a system is the dynamical cube of the maximal distal factor of the system.